igoramadas/anyhow/README.md

 // Prepend log level on the console. logger.setOptions({levelOnConsole: true}) logger.info("This will now have 'INFO:' on the beginning of the message")

+// If you use the options setter, unpassed options will be reverted to the defaults. logger.options = {timestamp: true}

+// Now the separator that was set to ", " is reverted to " | ".
+logger.info("This", "should be separated with a bar now")
 ```

 ### Preprocessors